losfroger/gelbooru-nuxt/README.md

 # Gelbooru Nuxt
 Unofficial Gelbooru client using Nuxt, Vuetify, Tailwind and Pinia.
+Using Gelbooru's official API.

 ## ✔ Features
 - 🚀 SSR
 - 🖌 Material design
 - 📱 Mobile friendly
 - ⚙ User customization

+## ⚠ Caveats
+- The authentication is not real authentication, the API doesn't have a real way to verify it.

 ## 👩‍💻 Setup Dev